 I forgot all about Jerreau and Fly Union.
 I was never a real fan but I respected the work they put out.
 I can’t say it enough, I love the underground/indie artist scene from 2009-12.
 It was in a good position, and the last time I heard these names.

 Before I mentioned how this album came at the perfect time.
-I was in a rough spot, and going through a slump.
-This album gave me a lift.
+I was in a rough spot, going through a slump and this album gave me a much needed lift.
 In the first photo, Jerreau speaks on the concept behind NHYP.
 I saw that for the first time when I started writing this post.
 I felt that listening to the album the first few days straight.